syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Getting-Started.md

 {% endhighlight %}

-## Add Control with page
+## Add control with page

-We have to use <ej-report-viewer> tag to add the report viewer control.
-For an example, Index.cshtml page replaced with following code by removing existing codes to add the report viewer.
+You can use the <ej-report-viewer> tag to add the report viewer control.
+For an example, the Index.cshtml page can be replaced with the following code by removing the existing codes to add the report viewer.

 {% highlight CSHTML %}
 @{